KoolKid6958/Sheepit-Manager/README.md

 Currently this project doesnt have a working version, but you can still checkout the dev version.
 Requirements to test:
 - Rust & Cargo

 To test it:
 - Clone this repo
 - Switch to the Dev branch
+- Build them with `cargo build`
-- Build or launch it with `cargo build` or `cargo run` respectively
+- You can run them with `cargo tui` or `cargo gui` respectively

+It can also be run with `-r` for an optimized version.

 ## Platforms that will be supported & Tested
 - Linux